kromka-chleba/Exile/doc/Issues_ToDo.md

 - CLOTHING
   - Speed effects.
 (Likely to cause issues with bed physics.)
 - TECH
+  - Craftable simple shoes for a speed or stability buff.
   - More sophisticated fires: heat and output controlled by airflow.
   - More graffiti in more colors.
 (Old health symbols can be reused here.)
   - Inventory storage on canoe.